chrisgrieser/finder-vim-mode/README.md

 - If you have *exactly* two Finder windows open, `x` moves the selection to the other window.
 - The context-menu can be opened with `q` and navigated via `hjkl`.
 Use `esc` or press `q` again to close the context-menu.
 - The find mode triggered via `f` works similarly to `f` in vim, expecting another letter (or digit) afterwards. `fh`, for example, would jump to the next file which starts with the letter `h`, and `f6` jumps to the next file that starts with `6`.
+- Tip: You can also "deactivate" the macOS Desktop via `defaults write com.apple.finder CreateDesktop false`.
+This way, `b` never focuses the desktop.
 - Consult the [vim help](https://vimhelp.org/) for the Ex commands you are not familiar with.

 ## Installations